My book, Designing Data-Intensive Applications, was published by O’Reilly in March 2017.

 Published by Martin Kleppmann on 23 Feb 2010.

 Back in December I wrote about my realisation that we had not been spending enough time learning about our customers at Go Test It.
 Since then, I have been working hard to catch up in this area, and the last two months have been an incredible experience.

 Although there’s still a long way to go, we have learnt a lot, and we are getting a much clearer idea of where we need to go in future.
 And I feel that I am developing another startup skill which will no doubt be valuable in future.

 I will be writing about our customer discovery process and things we have learnt in a series of blog posts on the Go Test It blog.
-A slightly provocative teaser from my first post of the
+A slightly provocative teaser from my first post of the series:

 A startup’s purpose is not to make money (at least not initially).
 Nor is its purpose to build a product (although it won’t go far without a product).
 No, the real reason why a startup exists is to learn about potential customers and to define a market.

 Start reading the new series on the Go Test It blog, subscribe to the Go Test It RSS feed and follow me on Twitter to keep track of new posts.